Tigers and meerkats enjoy seasonal treats at London zoo

-LONDON Tiger cubs and meerkats at London zoo woke up to a feast of seasonal treats on Thursday - all designed to encourage them to use their natural talents.
+LONDON (Reuters) - Tiger cubs and meerkats at London zoo woke up to a feast of seasonal treats on Thursday - all designed to encourage them to use their natural talents.

 Six-month-old Sumatran tiger cubs Achilles and Karis used their newly learned hunting skills to rip open their presents, while the meerkats foraged under the tree for treats of pinecone baubles stuffed with festive veg.